jwmullally/pi-topSPEAKER/README.md

 #### <a name="software-pt-os"></a> Manual Installation

-For more information about how the pi-topSPEAKER is initialised, and how you can do this manually, see the wiki page [here](https://github.com/pi-top/pi-topSPEAKER/wiki/Manual-Initialisation).
+For more information about how the pi-topSPEAKER is initialised, and how you can do this manually, see the Manual Initialisation instructions in [this](https://github.com/pi-top/pi-topSPEAKER/tree/master/manual-install) folder.

 ## <a name="support"></a> Documentation & Support